xmos/sw_usb_audio/README.rst

 - (#14762) When in DSD mode with S/PDIF output enabled DSD samples are transmitted over S/PDIF, this may or may not be desired

-- (#14224) MIDI loop-back testing indicates an issue with events being dropped under heavy MIDI SysEx traffic when used with Thesycon drivers post 1.61

 - (#14173) I2S input is completely disabled when DSD output is active - the input stream to the host will contain 0 samples

 - (#14780) Modifying the design to operate at a sample rate of 8kHz may expose a corner case relating to 0 length packet handling